WillStephenn/MIDISynthesiser/README.md

 ## Limitations and Reflections

 While this project was a success as a learning exercise, building a real-time synthesiser in Java highlighted the inherent challenges of the platform for this type of application.
-The Java Virtual Machine (JVM) and its automatic memory management, while advantageous for many applications, are not ideally suited for the demands of low-latency audio processing.
+The Java Virtual Machine (JVM) with its automatic memory management and just-in-time compilation is not ideally suited for the demands of low-latency audio processing.

 The non-deterministic nature of the garbage collector, even with careful coding practices, remains a potential source of instability.
 A language like **C++**, which offers manual memory management and closer-to-the-metal control, would be a more conventional and robust choice for a production-grade audio application.
 This project, therefore, stands not as a template for production software, but as a testament to the educational value of pushing a language to its limits to better understand the fundamentals of software engineering and digital audio.